ltspicer/GALAXIS.electronic/README.md

 Now you have to hide your 4 spaceships (right mouse button), which your opponent has to find.
 After the first move you have 60 seconds to think and aim.
 Otherwise the opponent gets a turn.
 Available opponents in the network are displayed in the console, in which a chat is also running.
 Here you can enter messages, which will then be sent to all players present.
-Enter 'gegner={nickname}' to connect to an opponent (eg gegner=daniel ).
+Enter 'opponent={nickname}' to connect to an opponent (eg opponent=daniel ).
 Now the "found" sound is played to alert both players.
-In rare cases, the message "Dein Gegner ist aus dem Netzwerk verschwunden.
-Bitte neu starten." appears.
+In rare cases, the message "Your opponent has disappeared from the network.
+Please restart." appears.
 This happens when your opponent unexpectedly abandoned the game.
 Then you have to restart the game and hide the spaceships again.